 After having weathered the storm, Brad’s goal is to be the first person to live to 100 years having been diagnosed with brain cancer at 31.
 After four years of living cancer free and with a healthy lifestyle and continued optimism, Brad is surely on the right track.

-Age: 30 (at original diagnosis bladder ca), 37 (diagnosis of lung ca)
+Age: 30 (at original diagnosis bladder cancer), 37 (diagnosis of lung cancer)